FreeON/freeon/H2O.inp.md

      VIB.
 64.006    64.006    64.005     0.026     0.026     0.003
      TOTAL     71.443    73.922    15.717    24.969    33.283   195.220

 This file can be used to check the accuracy of FreeON calculations.
 The developers of the package included therefore the results of running a similar calculation using two other packages: MondoSCF (an earlier version of FreeON) and [GAMESS-US](http://www.msg.ameslab.gov/gamess/).
-This way, you can verify how well the results you obtained after running this calculation feared in comparion.
+This way, you can verify how well the results you obtained after running this calculation performed in comparion.

 ### Calculation options